Skip to content

 We know that green/blue outdoor spaces have great potential to support both physical and mental recovery and healing, and this is typically why rehabilitation hospitals were often built in the countryside.
 Studies show that green spaces promote mental wellbeing and increase quality of life for people with mental health needs.
 The recommendation is that everyone completes a minimum of 120 minutes a week out in nature to maximise their wellbeing.
 You can read more here.

 There are a broad range of mental health interventions that can take place in nature including mindfulness and yoga, all the way through to wilderness therapy and more extreme sports.
-An area that has been of particular interest during COVID-19 is providing traditional talking therapy outdoors.
+An area that has been of particular interest since COVID-19 is providing traditional talking therapy outdoors.
 This combines the benefits of conventional indoor therapy with benefits of connecting with the natural world and gentle exercise such as lowering blood pressure.

-In addition to decreasing the COVID-19 transmission risk through ventilation and social distancing, there are many benefits to this way of working.
+There are many benefits to this way of working.
 These include less of a sense of formality including not needing to make eye contact, increased access for people who would not engage in traditional services, less anxiety for people who find formal settings intimidating and a more human experience with a greater sense of freedom.
 Outdoor therapy can be beneficial for people who struggle to access technology, do not have a private space at home or struggle with communicating due to a physical or psychological condition.
 Outdoor therapy brings a different angle.
 You can draw on the experiences of being in nature to complement the therapy process, such as using the changing weather to mirror experiences of changing times such as grieving or recovery or using sensory aspects to develop skills in breathing exercises and mindfulness.
 To support people through difficult times we often use the metaphor that we are the sky and our emotions are the weather; the weather changes constantly but we remain throughout, and being outdoors really brings these messages home.

 Now there are obviously considerations about the appropriateness of outdoor therapy and the British Psychological Society have published guidance on this.
 People must feel comfortable in the chosen space, the intensity of exercise must be planned and agreed, there have to be considerations about the terrain, mobility and any bad weather, and there will need to be a plan to maintain confidentiality and agree what should happen if someone becomes upset.
-But studies pre-COVID and certainly experience during COVID-19 suggests that all these factors are manageable with discussion and prior agreement.

 Group of students walking down the street with coffee cups